Free Will Versus spiritual guidance: How the universe sometimes calls the shots

 “I do?”
 I asked, a bit confused.

 “Yes.
-It’s the place with the Wysteria.
+It’s the place with the wisteria.
 You’re gonna love that apartment.
 It’s a split level on both the first and second floors.
-And, it includes an outdoor patio.”
+And it includes an outdoor patio.”

 I was amazed.
 Out of over a thousand buildings I saw that weekend…